wake-ua/test-github-actions/GUIDELINES.md

 #we import the module we need
 import numpy as np

 #help function
 def DictToArray(d):
- """Convert dictionary values ​​to numpy array"""
+ """Convert dictionary values to numpy array"""
  #extract values ​​and convert
  x=np.array(d.values())
  return x

 # This is an unnecessarily long comment line that should be split into several lines
 print(DictToArray(my_dict))